a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/loading-images.md

 ### Changing default transparent color

 A new color can be set as the default transparent color by changing the `TRANSPARENT_COLOR` variable in the `Config` class.
+I don't advise doing this as every image in the game currently is setup to use magenta as the transparent color, but the option to change it is there.